dkosmari/System-Font-Replacer/README.md

    - Press **X** to reset back to the default value (`SD:/wiiu/fonts/`);
    - Press **A** to confirm, or **B** to cancel the change.

+   Use it to navigate to the desired .ttf font you want to use, then press **A** to confirm it.

    Note that, if you select a directory (like the default, `SD:/wiiu/fonts`) the font will not be replaced, and the original system font is used instead.